 When creating a plan for a volatile market, there are many things to consider:

-Start off by researching the company and their financial condition.
+Start off by researching the company and its financial condition.

-Decide how much you are willing to lose, how much you want to profit and be realistic.
+Decide how much you are willing to lose, and how much you want to profit, and be realistic.

 Finally, the biggest piece of advice I could give for creating an investment plan is to trust the system, not your emotions.